spm/spm-docs/docs/development/compilation/macos.md

 ## Troubleshooting

-!!! failure "macOS Catalina, Big Sur, Monterey, Ventura"
+!!! failure "macOS Catalina, Big Sur, Monterey, Ventura, Sonoma"

     If you have issues with MEX files on macOS with one of these errors: